BethGmariam/bamazon-mysql-App/README.md

   *bamazonSuppervisor.js lists a set of menu options for a suppervisor to View Product Sales by Department or Create New
    Department.

+  *bamazon database will get updated authomatically as supperviser creates new department.

 # running app Screenshots:
   https://drive.google.com/drive/folders/1Lkf-0j_ofDYYcQGzi6yBXKCGILI0cPBS?usp=sharing